lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 one.
 It's possible but it's also not comfortable.

 In a monorepo, your strategy would be very different.
 You'd prepare a commit with all the new descriptors and ship it.
+Your operations team can do this without any coordination with the rest of the organisation.

 No migration strategy, no deprecation policy, no transition period.
 Yes, it's that easy.

 ### Small is easy, big is possible

-The fact you can make however large atomic changes in a monorepo makes impossibly large changes possible.
+The fact you can make however large, atomic changes in a monorepo makes impossibly large changes possible.

 My favourite example of this is how Stripe [migrated millions of lines of code